http://2025-12-01t1420z.cam

 4. Units processed by a picker at Amazon Fulfillment and Sort Centers, on average

-This work highlights the discrepancies within the production and consumption cycle of media.
+This work highlights the discrepancies between production and consumption cycles of media.
 Content is churned at exponential rates, yet our hands and feet and bodies can only move so fast.
 The numbers are designed to look like file metadata, implying that these material imbalances are inherent to our use of immaterial mediums.

 2021